 Contract commitment: What is the commitment required to this vendor and is there flexibility?

-Your contract commitment is the degree to which you commit to a software.
+Your contract commitment is the degree to which you commit to buying an SDS software.
 This can come in all shapes and sizes.
 At one end of the scale, is unit pricing in an all-web SaaS solutions.
 At the other end are solutions where you buy the software at a very high start-up cost or commit yourself to a very long termination period.

 You might be thinking why is this important, when you have already evaluated all elements concerning price?
 It is important because you should not only consider the price of your current needs today, but also the cost of new requirements when things inevitably change.